 In case the data exporter wants to use supplementary measures in addition to SCCs, the exporter does not need a supervisory authority’s authorization to do so.
 The data exporter and importer need to ensure that additional clauses do not restrict the rights and obligations in the SCCs or in any other way lower the level of data protection.
 Data exporters should be able to demonstrate this, including the unambiguity of all clauses to the supervisory authority.

 Under Schrems II judgement, transfer of personal data on the basis of Binding Corporate Rules (BCR) and ad hoc contractual clauses are still relevant.
-But, the EDPB notes that further details on “precise impact of the Schrems II judgment” on both BCR and ad hoc contractual clauses are still under discussion.
+But, the EDPB notes that further details on the “precise impact of the Schrems II judgment” on both BCR and ad hoc contractual clauses are still under discussion.

 Step 6.
 Re-evaluate at appropriate intervals